 You might find you’re tired all the time, aren’t interested in leaving the house, have trouble sleeping, are irritable, and you may even gain weight because all you want are comfort foods loaded with carbohydrates.

-If you have severe depression or feel like you’re suffering from seasonal depression, please seek medical help.
+If you have severe winter depression or feel like you’re suffering from seasonal depression, please seek medical help.
 A doctor can treat you with a variety of therapies.

 In addition, you can try a soak in your hot tub.

 A Hot Tub Can Help

 If your hot tub is outdoors, you can use it during the day.
 This exposure to natural light can benefit you if you suffer from SAD.

 Being outside may help balance your biological clock or correct imbalances in your neurotransmitters.

 You’ll also enjoy being outside, smelling the fresh air, watching the clouds roll by peppered by birds, and taking in the rest of nature.
 What’s more, when you’re in your hot tub, you’re getting a great massage in the cocoon of your warm hot tub.
 Your muscles will relax, your circulation will improve, and you’ll start to feel better.

 When it comes to beating winter depression, a hot tub is a great tool.
 So, there’s no reason not to use it in the winter.
 Cold weather isn’t a reason to stay away.
 In fact, it’s even more exhilarating to soak in your spa in the winter.

 Not only is it cozy and warm, but you’ll relax almost instantly.
 It’s great exposure to natural light which helps you if you have SAD.
 You can start your day in your hot tub, sipping coffee and watching the sun rise.
 Then, you can finish your day with a relaxing soak with loved ones.